cybertec-postgresql/pgwatch/docs/concept/long_term_installations.md

 missing some newly added metrics, plus the occasional optimizations.
-See the [upgrading chapter](../tutorial/upgrading.md) for details, but basically the process is very similar to initial installation as the collector doesn't have any state on its own - it's just on binary program.
+See the [upgrading chapter](../tutorial/upgrading.md) for details, but basically the process is very similar to initial installation as the collector doesn't have any state on its own - it's just one executable file.

 ## Metrics maintenance

-Metric definition SQL-s are regularly corrected as suggestions and improvements come in and also new ones are added to cover latest Postgres versions, so would make sense to refresh them 1-2x per year.
+Metric definition SQLs are regularly corrected as suggestions and improvements come in and also new ones are added to cover latest Postgres versions, so would make sense to refresh them 1-2x per year.